Loading…

 You want the most satisfying payoff over a full run: Solo Leveling.
 The shadow army built across 200 chapters pays off at a scale nothing else in the genre matches.

-You want something free on WEBTOON right now: SSS-Class Suicide Hunter, Leveling with the Gods, Return of the Disaster-Class Hero, ORV.
+You want something free on WEBTOON right now: Leveling with the Gods, Return of the Disaster-Class Hero, ORV.
+SSS-Class Suicide Hunter reads on Tapas.

 You want a completed series: Solo Leveling (200 chapters) or Tutorial Is Too Hard.

-You want the longest ongoing investment: The Beginning After the End at 400+ chapters.
-Nano Machine at 300+.
+You want the longest ongoing investment: The Beginning After the End at ~235 manhwa chapters.
+Nano Machine at ~313 chapters (final arc).

 About the author